Vinod Kumar Yadav, Amit Kumar Choudhary, Mukesh Kumar Prasad, Gurdeep Singh Jheetay, Amber Kumar, Razi Shahid

 DISCUSSION

-Supraclavicular block provides a rapid, dense, and predictable anesthesia of the entire upper extremity in the most consistent manner of any brachial plexus technique.11 Brachial plexus blockade provides an excellent alternative technique to GA for the upper limb surgical procedures.
+11 Brachial plexus blockade provides an excellent alternative technique to GA for the upper limb surgical procedures.
 It not only offers excellent intraoperative pain relief but also good post-operative analgesia.
 The need was felt of an adjuvant which prolonged the block, was inexpensive and easily available and had least side effects.
-The chances of systemic toxicity with high concentrations of local anesthetic agents decreased when used with adjuvants in peripheral nerve block.12
+The chances of systemic toxicity with high concentrations of local anesthetic agents decreased when used with adjuvants in peripheral nerve block.

-We added nalbuphine 10 mg to 29 ml of 0.75% of ropivacaine in supraclavicular block as it had been used in same dose in previous studies without any significant side effect or any neurotoxicity.16,17 We used 29 ml of 0.75% of ropivacaine which provided complete sensory and motor block without any side effect.
+16,17 We used 29 ml of 0.75% of ropivacaine which provided complete sensory and motor block without any side effect.
 Our findings were in accordance to previous studies which showed it to be an adequate volume and concentration.
-Both 0.5% as well as 0.75% concentration had been successfully in previous studies.12-14
+Both 0.5% as well as 0.75% concentration had been successfully in previous studies.

 There was no significant statistical difference in the onset of sensory as well as motor block in both the groups in our study.
 The mean onset of sensory block (11.58 ± 3.56min) in Group R and Group N (10.84 ± 3.24) were comparable, similarly motor onset was also comparable in both the groups (13.12 ± 4.98 min in Group R vs 11.23 ± 3.29 min in the Group N).
-Similar findings were noticed by Das A et al. when they used levobupivacaine alone and levobupivacaine with nalbuphine.15
+Similar findings were noticed by Das A et al. when they used levobupivacaine alone and levobupivacaine with nalbuphine.

 In our study, the duration of sensory block was significantly prolonged in the nalbuphine group in compare to control group.
 Similarly the duration of motor block was also significantly prolonged in the nalbuphine group than that of control group.

-Gupta et al. in their study also observed that nalbuphine 10 mg with bupivacaine significantly enhanced the quality of supraclavicular brachial plexus block and increased the duration of sensory and motor block, but it did not affect the onset time of the blockade.11
+Gupta et al. in their study also observed that nalbuphine 10 mg with bupivacaine significantly enhanced the quality of supraclavicular brachial plexus block and increased the duration of sensory and motor block, but it did not affect the onset time of the blockade.

 In our study the duration of analgesia was significantly higher in Group N (674.83 ± 21.84 min) compared to Group R (598.21 ± 19.33 min) which may be because of synergistic action of nalbuphine with ropivacaine.
-Gupta et al. as well as Das A et al. both used nalbuphine 10 mg in supraclavicular block along with bupivacaine and found similar results.11,15
+Gupta et al. as well as Das A et al. both used nalbuphine 10 mg in supraclavicular block along with bupivacaine and found similar results.

 The analgesic effect of nalbuphine is explained by several mechanism.
 Apart from μ-opioid-based spinal and supraspinal analgesia, inhibition of neuronal serotonin uptake leads to augmentation of the spinal inhibitory pathways for pain.
 Intracellular adenylyl cyclase is inhibited by the stimulation of opiate receptors in central nervous system which causes opening of potassium channels and closing the calcium channels.
-This leads to hyperpolarization of the cell membrane potential and inhibition of action potential transmission of ascending pain pathways.18
+This leads to hyperpolarization of the cell membrane potential and inhibition of action potential transmission of ascending pain pathways.

 The limitation of our study was that we had not taken any standardized dose of nalbuphine due to non-availability of proper literature reference relating to dose equivalence with other well-known opioid so we had taken the same doses which were used previously with bupivacaine in supraclavicular block.